sysgears/apollo-universal-starter-kit/README.md

   On the initial web page request backend fully renders UI and hands off Apollo Redux Store state to frontend.
 Frontend then starts off from there and updates itself on user interactions.

+  If you don't need Server Side Rendering, set package.json `ssr` field to `false`

 - Optimistic UI updates

   This example application uses Apollo optimistic UI updates, that result in immediate UI update on user interaction and then,